 The bus continued sounding its horn whenever anyone stood by the roadside, stopping where requested.
 There were no official stops and definitely no timetable, but it seemed to work fine.

-After an hour we entered Samut Songkhram.
+After an hour, we entered Samut Songkhram.
 I was impressed to see banners hanging from the streetlights with their players on them.
 It was obviously a town that supported their club.
-I jumped out at the bus station and quickly jumped into a tuk-tuk.
+I jumped out when reaching the bus station and quickly got into a tuk-tuk.

 The driver asked for 50BHT to take me to my hotel, which seemed good to me, even though the journeys seemed to be getting more expensive the shorter they became.